 - Senses whether the cable is a straight-through or crossover cable. - Determines whether the link to the attached device requires a normal connection (such as when you are connecting the port to a computer) or an uplink connection (such as when you are connecting the port to a router, switch, or hub). - Automatically configures the RJ-45 port to enable communications with the attached device.
 The Auto Uplink technology compensates for setting uplink connections while eliminating concern about whether to use crossover or straight-through cables when you attach devices.

-All copper ports also support Power over Ethernet (PoE+).
+All RJ-45 copper ports on model GC110P support Power over Ethernet (PoE).